 Here you can find plenty of information relevant for all members.
-If you feel something is missing or find a link that does not work, please contact the coordinator.
+If you feel something is missing or find a link that does not work, please contact the planning officer.

 Info for candidates and supervisors

 The ILS student council serves as a platform between PhD students and the doctoral program.
 The aim is to help you with any issues regarding student welfare, teaching or life as a PhD student in general by collecting feedback, providing information and keeping you up to date with upcoming events.
 The student council organizes the annual ILS PhD Symposium.

 Guidelines for Thesis Committee meeting and progress report in ILS

 The purpose of the Thesis Committee is to improve the quality of research and research training.
 The committee members act as mentors to the doctoral candidate throughout the project, and both guide and support the doctoral candidate in research and studies, in selecting the right courses, in career planning and in many kinds of emerging situations where support and direction is needed.
 All interactions within the Thesis Committee are to be considered confidential.
 Membership in the thesis committee is a position of trust, aiming to guide the doctoral candidate throughout his/her PhD studies.

 Thesis Committee meetings are arranged annually throughout the thesis work and aim to:

 - ensure that the project is scientifically valid and suitable for a PhD project

 - ensure that the student’s coursework supports the PhD project and provides the expected skills